prof18/RSS-Parser/README.md

 });
 ```
 ## Sample app
-I wrote a simple app that shows articles from Android Central.
-If in the article's content there isn't a image, a placeholder
-will be load.
+I wrote a simple app that shows articles from Android Authority.
+If in the article's content there isn't a image, a placeholder will be load.

 <img src="https://github.com/prof18/RSS-Parser/blob/master/Screen.png" width="30%" height="30%">